ira-zibbu/Notes-IISER-TVM/README.md

 # Notes-IISER-TVM

 A compilation of the digitals notes I have been taking for my courses at IISER TVM.
+Some copyrighted material may be present in my notes.
+Images belong to their respective creators.
+References may be absent in some places.
+Typos are present in some places.
+Notes were made in OneNote for Semester V,VI,VII and in Obsidian in VIII

+If you found these notes helpful, or would like to contact me for other issues, please email me ira [dot] zibbu [at] gmail [dot] com

 ## Update (as of July 2023)
 I no longer maintain my notes here.
 You may find them on the following Google Drive folders